 Sadip Pant, M.D.; Vikas Singh, M.D.; Nilay Patel, M.D.; Shilpkumar Arora, M.D.; Neeraj Shah, M.D.; Ankit Chothani, M.D.; Ghanshyambhai Savani, M.D.; Kathan Mehta, M.D.; Valay Parikh, M.D.; Ankit Rathod, M.D.; Apurva Badheka, M.D.; James Lafferty, M.D.; Marcin Kowalski, M.D.; Jawahar Mehta, M.D.; Raul Mitrani, M.D.; Juan Viles-Gonzalez, M.D.; and Hakan Paydak, M.D.
 Author disclosures are on the manuscript.

 Statements and conclusions of study authors published in American Heart Association scientific journals are solely those of the study authors and do not necessarily reflect the association's policy or position.
 The association makes no representation or guarantee as to their accuracy or reliability.
 The association receives funding primarily from individuals; foundations and corporations (including pharmaceutical, device manufacturers and other companies) also make donations and fund specific association programs and events.
 The association has strict policies to prevent these relationships from influencing the science content.
 Revenues from pharmaceutical and device corporations are available at www.heart.org/corporatefunding

-*News Release by American Heart Association: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (American Heart Association).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.